vahinpalle/Automated-Daily-Email-Sender/README.md

-# Automated Dailly Email Sender
+# Automated Daily Email Sender

 This is a Node.js application that is meant to send a scheduled email at 10 AM EST daily with a simple message.